appium/appium-inspector/README.md

 * `npm run start`: start the production version of the app
 * `npm run clean`: remove all caches and node modules and reinstall everything
 * `npx electron-builder build --publish never`: package the app for your platform (into `release/`).
 Note that for macOS this requires code signing environment variables to be set.

-### Shared components and utilities

-This app shares components and utilities with [Appium Desktop](https://github.com/appium/appium-desktop), via a third repo called [appium-gui-libs](https://github.com/appium/appium-gui-libs).
-This is cloned as a submodule in `gui-common`.
-If you need to make changes to any of that code, you'll want to first submit your PR to appium-gui-libs.

 ### Localization